zonca/zonca.github.io-source/content/2016-04-16-jupyterhub-sdsc-cloud.md

 Tags: ipython, jupyterhub, sdsc
 Slug: jupyterhub-sdsc-cloud

+# Base setup with system users and local notebooks

-# Create a new Virtual Machine
+## Create a new Virtual Machine

 * Login to the SDSC Cloud OpenStack dashboard
 * Compute -> Access & Security -> Key Pairs -> Create key pair, name it `jupyterhub` and download it to your local machine